GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-05_instructions.md

 13. Select **New SQL script**, and **empty script**

 14. In the Query window, type in code that will create an external data source named **AzureStorage** for the Blob storage account and data container created in with a type of **HADOOP** that makes use of the ****AzureStorageCredential**.
-Note that you should replace **awdlsstudxx** in the location key with your storage account with your initials
+Note that you should replace **awdlsstudxxxxxx** in the location key with your storage account with your deploymentID

     ```SQL
 	CREATE EXTERNAL DATA SOURCE AzureStorage
     WITH (
         TYPE = HADOOP,
-        LOCATION = 'abfs://data@awdlsstudxx.dfs.core.windows.net',
+        LOCATION = 'abfs://data@awdlsstudxxxxxx.dfs.core.windows.net',
         CREDENTIAL = AzureStorageCredential
     );
     ```